rsnemmen/riaf-sed/README.md

 ## Example of how to run in "parallel"

+If you are fitting a SED, you need to explore many models and combinations of parameters.
 Here is how I usually run the ADAF models in parallel ("dumb parallelization").
 I created three folders inside `adaf_code/perl` named `run01`, `run02` and `run03`.
 Inside each of these folders there is a parameter file `in.dat`.

 I open one terminal with three tabs corresponding to each folder (or three terminals).
 Then I edit the three input files corresponding to a set of models, and finally run the program at the same time in each terminal.
 Hence why "dumb parallelization".